How To Start A Web Design Business [and Get Your First Client!]

-A little secret that many people don’t know when considering web designing is that you do not need to reinvent web design.
+A little secret that many people don’t know when considering web designing is that you do not need to reinvent the wheel.

 In other words, take a look at a client’s top 5 to 10 competitors and you may notice that all of those websites look similar.
 That’s okay!